heclak/community-a4e-c/README.md

   - Seat adjustment hydraulic motor.

 #### Fixed
-- **Flight Model:**
 - **Systems:**
-- **Missions:**
+  - Setting the AN/ARN-52 TACAN mode to REC no longer crashes the client.
+Addressing this issue means that A-4E-C 2.0.1 is not compatible with DCS versions after 2.7.18.30765, and A-4E-C 2.1.0 and later is not be compatible with DCS versions before 2.8.0.32066.
+  - AN/APG-53A Radar Terrain Clearance - PROFILE/PLAN switch input binding functions properly.
+  - Input from non-axis throttle inputs now cause the APC system to disengage properly.
 - **Liveries:**
   - Community A-4E III: Forever Free livery displays two digits on the flaps, matching the nose and tail.
 - **Weapons and Loadouts:**
-  - CBU-2B/A weight is calculated correctly.
+  - CBU-2B/A pod weights are calculated correctly.
 Weapon release and spread cause fewer collision-based self-destructs when the weapon is released.
 - **Quality of Life:**
   - Throttle Increment and Throttle Decrement inputs function properly.
   - The trim reset input now properly adjusts the position of the Rudder Trim Switch.